Pre-Kindergarten Program Overview

 WHAT ARE THE PRE-K CLASS HOURS?

 Pre-K students go to school 5½ hours each school day.
-Typically, Pre-K students start school 15 minutes after all other students begin and end 1 hour before all other students dismiss. *With the exception of Stoner Creek Elementary for the 2020-2021 school year.
+Typically, Pre-K students start school 15 minutes after all other students begin and end 1 hour before all other students dismiss.

 DO PRE-K STUDENTS COME TO SCHOOL EVERY DAY?